 I’ve always loved mini-meatballs.
 Beef, turkey, or Swedish, I could eat them as a meal or snack any day of the week.
-The first time I had Asian chicken meatballs as part of the dim sum menu in a restaurant, I had to figure out how to make those too.
+I fell hard for Asian chicken meatballs as part of the dim sum menu in a restaurant, so I had to figure out how to make those too.
 Soy sauce, rice vinegar, and

 There’s a lot of prep work involved with this one, but I don’t mind because I like to keep busy while waiting for the water to boil for the pasta.
 I prefer using a short pasta, like fusilli or penne, but I think this dish would work just as well with long pasta. — H.